HUSTNO1WXY/FineFormer/README.md

 ```

 ### Evaluation on YFCC100M
-The script for evaluation on YFCC100M can be found in [superglue](https://github.com/magicleap/SuperGluePretrainedNetwork).
+For the script for evaluation on YFCC100M, you can refer to [superglue](https://github.com/magicleap/SuperGluePretrainedNetwork).

 When the RANSAC threshold is set to 1.0, you can reproduce results in paper.